 But you know what?
 They didn’t seem sad.
-The borehole was surrounded by giggling women telling the latest gossip while filling buckets with water that were later charged on their donkeys.
+The borehole was surrounded by giggling women exchanging the latest gossip while filling buckets with water that were later charged on their donkeys.
 Laughter all around.

 Then there are the men, who are in charge of the cattle.
 A bit closer than the borehole was, I walked to the forest where the river once stood.
 It was easily a ten-kilometer walk before I saw Maasai men digging up gigantic seeps in order to get to the filtered water underground.
 This was all done to give their cattle something to drink.

 Yet, the media will show you this image, and the viewer will feel pity for them (or even look down on them):

 The reality, though?
-Two of these men were educated at a university level.
+Two of these men were educated at university level.
 They work in town but return to the village whenever possible because they simply like the environment and the slow pace of life.
 I mean, get this: You see this photo, but seconds later the guy at the top took out his Samsung Galaxy to take a selfie while working! #maasai #diggingholes #water #livestock #goat #nofilter.

 I was so impressed at how much the Maasai care for their livestock.
 They graze them for a whopping twelve hours a day, from 6am to 6pm and they start doing so from a young age.